Is it too late to save the world?

 Businesses and other organizations can no longer afford to pursue profits over and above the common good.
 It’s businesses’ greed and selfishness that has left the entire world population vulnerable to the consequences of climate change.

-We have to start taking care of one another and take values-based decisions by putting people, communities, and our planet at the heart of everything we do.
+We have to start taking care of one another.
+Decisions ought to place people, communities, and our planet at the heart of everything.

-Mankind depends on each and every one of us taking action to protect the one thing we all have in common: Earth.
+Mankind depends on each and every one of us taking action to save the world.

 Let’s unite our strengths to tackle this issue together.
 Let’s become agents of change.